128technology/docs/docs/intro_installation_azure.md

 ![Router deployment](/img/platforms_azure_router_deployment.png)

-#### Azure Portal
+### Azure Portal

 To deploy the Session Smart Networking software via the Azure Portal:

-Click on the **Session Smart Networking Platform** offering selected during the previous section [selecting the Azure plan"](#selecting-the-azure-plan).
+1. Click on the **Session Smart Networking Platform** offering selected during the previous section [selecting the Azure plan"](#selecting-the-azure-plan).
-Click on the "Get it now" button.
+2. Click on the "Get it now" button.
-Agree to the terms of use and privacy policy of the image.
+3. Agree to the terms of use and privacy policy of the image.
-Click on the tab "Plans + Pricing" as shown in the following picture:
+4. Click on the tab "Plans + Pricing" as shown in the following picture:

 ![Plans](/img/platforms_azure_plans.png)

-Lastly click on the "Launch" link of the template that better suits your needs.
+5. Click the "Launch" link of the Mist-managed template.

 Answer the following 4 questions to launch the deployment of an SSR (additional information [here](#launch-the-template)):
 * What name do you want to give it?
-Provide it in the "Instance Name" field (for example: 128TRouter).
+  * Provide the name in the "Instance Name" field (for example: `128TRouter`).
 * Where do you want to deploy it?
   * Provide the location where the VNet exists in the "Location" field (for example: eastus).
 All available locations [here](https://azure.microsoft.com/en-us/global-infrastructure/locations).
 Note the name of the Location field is one word and all lowercase like eastus, westus, westeurope, eastasia, etc.
   * Provide the name of the VNet in the "Virtual Network Name" field (for example: 128T-VNet).